monkishtypist/avala-api-gforms-feed/README.md

 ## Notes ##

 This plugin is not officially supported by Avala.
 They, however, do not have any such plugin of their own.
-So use this!
+So you can (most likely) use this!